 In a recent survey conducted by YouGov, almost 40% of adults find medical bills confusing.
 As a healthcare consumer, it is important to understand how to spot errors and discrepancies on your medical bills to save time and money.

-The best way to avoid overpayment or incorrect billing is through proactive measures.
+The best way to avoid overpaying on a medical bill or due to incorrect billing is through proactive measures.
 When you receive a bill from your healthcare provider, review it thoroughly.
 Patient statement bills can be overwhelming to read, as they contain technical language and abbreviations that may be unfamiliar to most people.
 Statements should be simplified with the necessary information to make it easier for you to pay.

 It’s important to understand what is included in these statements as it will allow you to accurately track your expenses and identify any discrepancies in billing.
 Common key items on patient statements include: